thomas-fred/utilities/README.md

 Some handy little scripts:
 - `archive-open-gira`: archive the results of open-gira runs
 - `chatgpt`: query the chatgpt 3.5-turbo API
-- `ouce-cluster`: check OUCE cluster demand by node
+- `exclude-list`: find busy and unresponsive nodes on the OUCE cluster
 - `find-replace`: find and replace text recursively in sub-folders... best have it under version control first!
 - `mdb-to-csv`: translate a Microsoft Access database into a set of CSV files
 - `py-open`: quickly open datafiles files with (geo)pandas, drop into prompt